alibabacloud-howto/image-search-workshop/README.md

 1. Create a RPM package

     If you plan to install this demo on a RPM-based Linux distribution, you can type the following command:
-    ```
+    ```bash
     mvn rpm:rpm
     ```

     This generates the package "target/rpm/web-image-search-engine/RPMS/noarch/web-image-search-engine-*.noarch.rpm".
-    The RPM contains the fat JAR and a Systemd script.
-It allows users to easily execute the server when the machine starts.
+    The RPM contains a [fat JAR](https://stackoverflow.com/questions/19150811/what-is-a-fat-jar) and a [Systemd](https://freedesktop.org/wiki/Software/systemd/) script.
+It allows users to easily execute the web server when the machine starts.
 It also automatically restarts the application after a crash.

-    If you just want to run the fat JAR, open a terminal and run the command:
-    ```
-    java -jar web-image-search-engine-latest.jar
-    ```

-    This starts the server on the port 8080 and outputs the logs in the console.

 2. Install the RPM package

     If you are using a RPM-based Linux distribution, such as CentOS 7.4+, you can install the RPM with the following commands:

-    ```
+    ```bash
     sudo yum -y update
     sudo yum -y install path/to/web-image-search-engine-latest.noarch.rpm
     ```